How to Find Someone’s New Address After a Move With No Forwarding Order

 The Window Expired

-The move is more than a year old, the forwarding order lapsed, and the letter trick now returns nothing.
+The move is more than eighteen months old, so the change-of-address record has been purged and the letter trick returns nothing.

 Crossed State Lines